Flytipping and waste crime

 Slytipping

-There are many activities that people or businesses carry out without realising it is actually flytipping, we call this slytipping and includes:
+There are many activities that people or businesses carry out without realising it is actually flytipping, we call this slytipping and it includes:

 • presenting additional waste, known as side waste, next to your usual black bin collection (unless we advise in advance that it will be permitted as an exception)